Introduction: Living Frugally on One Income

 13) Use a Programmable Thermostat to Save Energy

-Using a programmable thermostat is an easy way to reduce your energy usage and save money.
+Employing a programmable thermostat is a simple method to lower your energy consumption and cut down on expenses.
 You can set the times when you want your home to be cooler or warmer and keep the temperature constant while no one is at home.

 14) Make Gifts Instead of Buying Them